AnnFell/AoC2024/readme.md

 Part 1: Another day, another "why the fuck does this not work???
 Oh wait it works.
 WHY???"
 Part 2: I guess playing wih assembly, binary end hex over the past weeks for my studies paid off.

-**Day 8**
+**Day 8 - solved**
 Part 1: Another "why does it work on the test input but not on the puzzle". ~~Out of time for today, maybe tonight.~~ Couldn't leave it alone and a properly unit tested until function saves (half) the puzzle day.
+Part 2: done I guess